-In accordance with HUD requirements, the HA will reexamine the income and household composition of all families at least annually.
+In accordance with HUD requirements, the SPHA will reexamine the income and household composition of all families at least annually.
 Families will be provided accurate annual and interim rent adjustments.
-Recertifications and interim examinations will be processed in a manner that ensures families are given reasonable notice of rent increases.
+Recertifications and interim examinations will be processed in a manner that ensures families are given at least 30-days notice before an increase in the tenant rent portion, unless the voucher holder caused the processing delay.
 All annual activities will be coordinated in accordance with HUD regulation.
 It is a HUD requirement that families report all changes in household composition.
 This Chapter defines the HA's policy for conducting annual recertifications and coordinating annual activities.
 It also explains the interim reporting requirements for families, and the standards for timely reporting.